django/channels_redis/README.rst

     }

-Custom serializer can be defined by:
+Custom serializers can be defined by:

 - extending ``channels_redis.serializers.BaseMessageSerializer``, implementing ``as_bytes `` and ``from_bytes`` methods
 - using any class which accepts generic keyword arguments and provides ``serialize``/``deserialize`` methods